Skip to content

 Phone: (516) 627-1145

-Sometimes we need help getting through a difficult period in life.
-At other times we find that we have been stuck in a “mental rut” that we cannot get out of.
-At these times a mental health therapist can help loosen the emotional bonds that are tying us down.
+Sometimes, we need help getting through a difficult period in life.
+At other times, we find that we have been stuck in a “mental rut” that we cannot escape.
+At these times, a mental health therapist can help loosen the emotional bonds tying us down.
+Professional support is crucial in navigating these challenges effectively.

 Dr. Schaefer works with individuals, children, adolescents, couples, and families to make sense of life’s dilemmas and to map the routes to a better and happier life.
-Many problems that a psychotherapist deals with have existed in families for years and even generations.
-Because of this, coming to understand these issues is the first move in learning to deal with them.
-Anxiety and obsessive-compulsive disorders, depression, pregnancy loss, postpartum depression, grieving and bereavement, and infidelity are issues that a therapist deals with.
-Other issues that can be dealt with successfully in psychotherapy include parenting, learning to set limits, bullying, life transition adjustments and various types of substance abuse.
+Many problems a psychotherapist deals with have existed in families for years and even generations.
+Because of this, understanding these issues is the first step in learning to deal with them.
+Anxiety, obsessive-compulsive disorders, depression, pregnancy loss, postpartum depression, grieving and grief, infidelity, mental illness, and life transitions are issues that a therapist deals with.
+Other problems that can be dealt with successfully in psychotherapy include parenting, learning to set limits, bullying, life transition adjustments, mood disorders, and various types of substance abuse.

-When you work with an experienced therapist, such as Dr. Schaefer, it is always a joint effort.
-Identifying the answers and implementing new behaviors will help you effectively to deal with the curveballs that life throws at you.
-Sometimes therapy sessions deal with discovering hidden truths.
-And sometimes the focus is on coaching to change one’s lifestyle.
+Working with an experienced therapist like Dr. Schaefer is always a joint effort.
+Identifying the answers and implementing new behaviors will help you effectively deal with life’s curveballs.
+Sometimes, therapy sessions involve discovering hidden truths.
+Sometimes, the focus is on coaching to change one’s lifestyle.
 Therefore, the focus is always on what is therapeutic for the individual and their concerns.

 How Does Therapy Help?